mpilhlt/llamore/README.md

         }
       ],
       "default": null,
-      "description": "Contains a secondary statement of responsibility for a bibliographic item, for example the name of an individual, institution or organization, (or of several such) acting as editor, compiler, translator, etc.", "title": "Editors"
+      "description": "Contains a secondary statement of responsibility for a bibliographic item, for example the name of an individual, institution or organization, (or of several such) acting as editor, compiler, etc.", "title": "Editors"
     },
     "publisher": {